 Referrals to this program result from various sources such as: the Courts, the Crown Attorney, Defence, Duty Counsel, Correctional Staff, Court Workers, community agencies, family, friends and self.
-The bail verifcation process involves the completion of an interview which is the gathering of information that will be shared with the courts to assist in making a determination regarding release from custody.
+The bail verification process involves the completion of an interview to gather information that will be shared with the courts to assist in making a determination regarding release from custody.
 Following the interview, the bail worker takes the appropriate steps to verify the information provided by the accused.

-It is the responsibility of the accused to:
+It is the responsibility of each client to:

 - Report to the Elizabeth Fry Society for intake

 - Establish and maintain a regular reporting schedule with a Bail worker